HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="image_weights.sql"
 ) }}

-All told, things were not as bad as we’d feared going in: the median page’s CSS loads a total of 16 KB or so in images.
+All told, things were not as bad as we'd feared going in: the median page's CSS loads a total of 16 KB or so in images.
 It was also encouraging to see that overall, mobile image loading via CSS was consistently a bit lower than desktop — a sign that CSS developers do keep the limitations of mobile contexts at least somewhat in mind.

 Sometimes, anyway.
 We did find a page where the total weight of the images loaded by CSS was a gargantuan 314,386.1 KB — a third of a _gigabyte_.